 Professor Steve Reder earned his Ph.D. from Rockefeller University in 1977, and for the next nearly twenty years he conducted research in West Africa, Alaska and the Northwest Regional Educational Laboratory.
 He joined the faculty of PSU in 1995.
 His many interests include how adults learn language, literacy skills, language education, and the role of language, literacy and technology in everyday life.
+He is an active member of the Literacy, Language and Technology Research Group (LLTR) at PSU.

 In addition to his teaching and research, Steve enjoys playing tennis, skiing and outdoor adventures.